 If you are an international attendee, make use of flights that emits a lower carbon footprint.

 Walk, use a bicycle, or use public transportation to Festival venues while you are at the Festival.

-- Use the appropriate waste bins at all Festival locations for food, recyclables and general waste.
+Use the appropriate designated waste bins at all Festival locations for recyclables, food waste and general waste accordingly.

 Avoid using single use plastic where you can.

 Every one of these actions will support us in achieving our goals and if you have any queries our new Green Ambassador team who you will see at various Festival venues are there to help with regard to all things sustainability.

 We look forward to seeing you in Galway and we very much hope that you enjoy the Festival.